boazsegev/iodine/SPEC-PubSub-Draft.md

         This will dictate the encoding for outgoing WebSocket message when publications are directly sent to the client (as a text message or a binary blob). `:text` will be the default value for a missing `:as` option.

+    If a subscription to `to` already exists, it should be *replaced* by the new subscription (the old subscription should be canceled / unsubscribed).

-    If the `subscribe` method is called within a WebSocket / SSE Callback object, the subscription must be associated with the Callback object and closed automatically when the connection is closed.
+    When the `subscribe` method is called within a WebSocket / SSE Callback object, the subscription must be closed automatically when the connection is closed.

+    The `subscribe` method **MUST** return `nil` on a known failure (i.e., when the connection is already closed), or any truthful value on success.

+    A global variation for this method (allowing global subscriptions to be created) **SHOULD** be made available as `Rack::PubSub.subscribe`.

-    If the `subscribe` method isn't called from within a connection, it should be considered a global (non connection related) subscription and a `block` or `:handler` **MUST** be provided.
+    When the `subscribe` method isn't called from within a connection, it should be considered a global (non connection related) subscription and an exception should be raised if a `block` or `:handler` isn't provided by the user.

-    The `subscribe` method must return a subscription object if a subscription was scheduled (not necessarily performed).
-If it's already known that the subscription would fail, the method should return `nil`.

-    The subscription object **MUST** support the method `close` (that will close the subscription).

-    The subscription object **MAY** support the method `to_s` (that will return a String representing the stream / channel / pattern).

-    The subscription object **MUST** support the method `==(str)` where `str` is a String object (that will return true if the subscription matches the String.

-    A global variation for this method (allowing global subscriptions to be created) MUST be defined as `Rack::PubSub.subscribe`.
+* `unsubscribe(from)` should cancel a subscription to the `from` named channel / pattern.

 * `publish(to, message, engine = nil)` (preferably supporting named arguments) where: